technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 02/Lab02.md

     ![](./media/image30.png)

-20. Review the questions that Copilot created.
+23. Review the questions that Copilot created.
 Select the **Copy** button at the bottom of the window, and then paste them (**Ctrl+V**) into the speaker notes of the Q&A slide.

     ![](./media/image31.png)

+    **Note**: Copilot may display some exception.
+Please try using the suggested prompts as in **step #16**

     While the remaining training exercises in this module don't use this presentation, you can either discard it or save it if you to retain a